princewang1994/cython-run-length/README.md

 `test_rlen.py` is an example of using `make_submission`, before testing it, make sure that `tqdm` and `pandas` is install again.
 Then it need a `train.pkl`, you can download form https://drive.google.com/file/d/1op6WD4X91uWqf-FLI7b7X0AQNV2wGyC6/view?usp=sharing

-**Attention: for using this train.pkl, make sure using python3, or you should make your own pickle following tgs_pkl.ipynb**
+**Attention: for using this train.pkl, make sure using python3, or you should make your own pickle following tgs_pickle.ipynb**

 - run `test_rlen.py`, it will generate `slow_submission.csv` and `fast_submission.csv`, see that fast version accelerates it near 200 times.